Observation of $t\bar{t}\gamma\gamma$ production at $\sqrt{s}=$13 TeV with the ATLAS detector: Event selection and background estimate

 After applying the full event selection, the background contribution accounts for roughly 50\% of the total events.
 Based on the photon origin, the background processes are divided into prompt photon background, where both photons are prompt, and fake photon background, where at least a photon is mimicked by another object, such as a misreconstructed hadron or electron.
 The contribution from events with misidentified leptons or leptons from heavy flavour decays is negligible and not further considered.

 The prompt photon background is estimated by using MC simulations.
 The fraction of these background events is about 15\% of the total expected events.
 The largest prompt photon background contribution arises from $V$ boson events with two photons, and \ttH events.
-In the following, prompt photon background events from the single-top quark, single and diboson samples, $t\bar{t}V$, $t\bar{t}H$ and \ttbar simulated samples are referred to as the `\catprompty' background category and the \tty events passing the overlap removal as `\tty (prompt $\gamma$)'.
+In the following, \tty events passing the overlap removal are referred to as `\tty (prompt $\gamma$)' and prompt photon background events from the single-top quark, single and diboson samples, $t\bar{t}V$, $t\bar{t}H$ and \ttbar simulated samples as the `\catprompty' background category.
+The largest contributions to this category arise from $V$ boson events with two photons (35\%), and \ttH events (22\%).